Ranxin2023/NLP_Demo/readme.md

 **Example**:
 Sentence: `"The bank raised the interest rate."`

     - Left-to-right model: sees “The bank raised the...”

     - BERT: sees both “The bank raised...” and “...the interest rate.” simultaneously.

 This enables BERT to **understand context deeply**, especially for polysemous words (words with multiple meanings).
 - 3. **Input Representation**:
     - Each input to BERT is a combination of:
         - **Token embeddings** (from WordPiece tokenizer)
         - **Segment embeddings** (to differentiate Sentence A from Sentence B)
         - **Position embeddings** (to capture order)

 - 4. **Pretraining Tasks**:
-BERT is pretrained on large corpora (like Wikipedia and BooksCorpus) using two unsupervised tasks:
+    - BERT is pretrained on large corpora (like Wikipedia and BooksCorpus) using two unsupervised tasks:
     - **(a) Masked Language Modeling (MLM)**:
         - Randomly masks 15% of input tokens
         - Model must predict the masked words using context from both sides
     - **(b) Next Sentence Prediction (NSP)**:
         - Given a pair of sentences, predict if the second sentence logically follows the first.
         ```text
             Sentence A: "She opened the book."
             Sentence B: "It was her favorite novel." → Label: True

             Sentence B: "He went to the store." → Label: False

     ```
+- 5. **Fine-tuning for Downstream Tasks**
+    - Once pretrained, BERT can be fine-tuned by adding a task-specific layer on top (e.g., classification head) and training on a smaller dataset.

+    - Example fine-tuning:

+        - Add a classification head on top of [CLS] token's representation.

+        - Fine-tune entire model + new head using task-specific labeled data.

-#### 🔍 14.4 Summary Table
+#### 🔍 14.3 Summary Table
 | Component         | Details                                                         |
 | ----------------- | --------------------------------------------------------------- |
 | Architecture      | Transformer Encoder (only)                                      |